Compute

 Check Item 3: Whether the Conditions for Stopping Pod Eviction Are Met

-In a cluster that runs less than 50 worker nodes, if the number of faulty nodes accounts for over 55% of the total nodes, the pod eviction will be suspended.
+In a cluster that runs fewer than 50 worker nodes, if the number of faulty nodes accounts for over 55% of the total nodes, the pod eviction will be suspended.
 In this case, Kubernetes will not attempt to evict the workload on the faulty node.
 For details, see Rate limits on eviction.

 Check Item 4: Whether the Allocated Resources of the Pod Are the Same as Those of the Node